 The path now skirted a ravine carved out by Mission Creek as the trail was starting to descend down towards it

-We finally made it to Mission Creek, which wasn't flowing but did have stagnant pools like this one.
-This was when we had left the Jesusita Trail to scramble on Mission Creek itself
+We finally made it to Mission Creek, which wasn't flowing well but did feature pools like this one.
+This was when we had left the Jesusita/Inspiration Point Trail to scramble on Mission Creek itself

 Approaching another bare section of rock where there's supposed to be a waterfall on Mission Creek

 A pair of small falls near a potholed rock seen en route to the main Seven Falls

 Another small but attractive waterfall along Mission Creek en route to the main waterfalls

 This was about where the trail descended into Mission Creek and I had to stream scramble from here on out, but it wasn't extensive as the waterfalls from the first pool was just up ahead

 This pair of trickling waterfalls was the turnaround point of our stream scramble on our first visit.
 In order to continue past this obstacle, you have to scramble around the right side of the plunge pool and the falls itself